 We also ask that you don’t attend if you are sick.
 Lake Junaluska has a generous cancellation policy for accommodation reservations (full refund 15 days in advance, less $15 fee; loss of deposit only if cancelled within 15 days of reservation.)
 We will offer registration fee refunds up to 72 hours prior to the event (less a $15 processing charge to cover our administrative costs.)

 During all indoor events outside of individual guest rooms, properly fitting masks are to be worn, covering both nose and mouth.
 All indoor locations at Lake Junaluska require masks, except while eating and drinking, and their staff will be masked.
-If you carpool with people outside of your household, wear a mask.
+If you carpool with people outside of your household, please wear a mask.
 During off-site indoor excursions, we request that you wear a mask, even if the host site doesn’t require it, further protecting our community.
 We will provide hand sanitizer stations on-site for frequent use and encourage you to bring your own stash to use when you are out and about.

-While we love the energy that our youngest hikers bring to the Gathering, this is the year to leave children who cannot be vaccinated at home.
+While we love the energy that our youngest hikers bring to the Gathering, but perhaps this is the year to leave children who cannot be vaccinated at home.
 If that doesn’t work for your family, unvaccinated children should not attend any of the indoor events.

 And please use common sense about other people’s comfort.
 Respect others and their social distancing needs.
 We are a courteous and respectful crew, and we know you will treat each other with kindness and understanding, even from six feet away!